-The more door and window sensors you have in your home, the more control you have.
+The more door and window sensors you have in your home, you have more control.
 As a minimum, we recommend installing door and window sensors at all main entrances (front, back, French doors, etc.) and large windows on the ground floor.

 How do the door and window sensors work?

 Most door and window sensors use magnets that create a field when they close.
-Once this field is broken, the sensor is activated and sends you a warning or alarm.
+The sensor is activated once this field is broken and sends you a warning or alarm.